Parliamentary.ai

 Groups Affected

-• Employment Agencies: All employment agencies across all sectors will be subject to greater scrutiny and regulation, potentially impacting their operational costs and procedures.
+• Employment Agencies: All employment agencies will be subject to increased regulatory scrutiny and potentially licensing requirements.

 Full Text